Wels: Middle Ages

 Wels served as a minor trading centre during the Middle Ages.
 In 943, the Hungarians were defeated by the Bavarians and Carantanians at the Battle of Wels.
 In 1222, during the rule of the Babenberger family, Wels again received city rights.
 A document dating to 1328 provides evidence for Wels' important role as the location of a market.
 Its endowment with economic privileges, and its advantageous position on several rivers allowed it to gain an important position in the region.

 Emperor Maximilian I died in Wels on January 12, 1519, after having been denied access to Innsbruck by its citizens.

 20th century

 During World War II, a subcamp of Mauthausen concentration camp was located here.

 On 18 January 1964, Wels became a Statutarstadt of Austria.

-Population
+Demographics

 Economy

 There are about 36,000 people employed in Wels.
 Of that, about 63% are in the service sector.
 Wels is known as an important city for shopping and the location of several gymnasiums (academic secondary schools) and higher vocational schools and also of a vocational college.
 Furthermore, it is famous for the Wels Fair, which takes place every year in autumn and spring.